Get the Tata Capital App to apply for Loans & manage your account. Download Now

 If you have taken a joint home loan, each borrower can claim a deduction of up to ₹ 2 lakhs on the loan interest under section 24b.
 Moreover, you can claim a deduction of up to ₹ 1.5 lakhs on the principal repayment amount for a joint home loan under section 80C.
 This section also allows a deduction of ₹ 1.5 lakhs on stamp duty and registration charges.

-How to declare a house loan in ITR?
+Step-by-step guide to declare home loan in ITR

 Here is a step-by-step guide on how to declare home loans in income tax: